stefanpenner/async-disk-cache/README.md

 A sync sibling version is also available: [stefanpenner/sync-disk-cache](https://github.com/stefanpenner/sync-disk-cache/)

-By default, this will usge `TMPDIR/<username>/` for storage, but this can be changed by setting the `$TMPDIR` environment variable.
+By default, this will use `TMPDIR/<username>/` for storage, but this can be changed by setting the `$TMPDIR` environment variable.

 ## Example